Sneyd Colliery Disaster: Aftermath

 A fund was set up in the immediate aftermath to which many members of the public submitted money to, including people as far away as serving soldiers in Iceland.
 The final death toll of 57 also resulted in 32 widows, 35 children were left without fathers and the 24 men who were unmarried left 8 mothers who were also widows and 13 had grieving mothers and fathers.
 The resultant inquiry headed by Sir Henry Walker found that tubs used to move the coal out of the mine had derailed from their runners and damaged an electric cable.
 The sparks had ignited coal dust and caused an explosion.
 This version of events has been disputed in recent times with historians laying the blame on a steel cable that snapped and sparked.
 Others have said that the descending empty tubs hit a compressed air pipe which caused dust to billow out and a spark ignited it.
 They also claim the cable was lab tested and found to be inherently safe.

-The mine was connected underground to Wolstanton Colliery and gradually, coal was brought to the surface at Wolstanton rather than Sneyd.
-The colliery at Sneyd closed down in the 1960s.
-A memorial of a pit wheel was opened in Burslem town centre in 2007.
-It lists all 57 names of the dead on a plaque.
+The mine was linked underground to Wolstanton Colliery, and after the explosion, all coal was raised at Wolstanton rather than Sneyd.
+Sneyd Colliery closed in the 1960s.
+A memorial featuring a pit wheel was unveiled in Burslem town centre in 2007.
+It bears a plaque listing the names of all 57 miners who died.